krmerdem/Astro-Observer-Plan/README.md

 IMPORTANT NOTE: Please read the information part of the program before you start using the program.

+v23.2 Notes

+- In astronomical catalog searches, the FOV value increased to 3 decimal places.
+- Necessary adjustments were made to make the simbad search results in the object visibility section more readable.
+- A general information screen about the main object has been added to the catalog search results.
+- Added FOV information display to catalog search results.
+- Ubuntu version added.

 ## Download and Installing Software

 The software is compatible with 64-bit versions of Windows 10 and Windows 11.
 Currently, the program has a ZIP extension.
 After downloading the ZIP, extract the archive and run AstroObserverPlan.exe